csesoc/constitution/README.md

     5.5 GENERAL MEETINGS
         5.5.1 General meeting requirements for all meetings are as follows:
-            5.5.1.1 All voting at meetings shall be with a simple majority required for a resolution to be passed; 5.5.1.2 Each member is entitled to one vote; 5.5.1.3 Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
+            5.5.1.1 All voting at meetings shall be with a simple majority required for a resolution to be passed; 5.5.1.2 Each full member is entitled to one vote; 5.5.1.3 Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
             5.5.1.4 In the case of equality of voting, the motion shall be defeated.
             5.5.1.5 Constitutional changes must be in the form of a motion on notice to an Annual or